unaveragetech/P_imquire/README.md

 This template is open-source and free to use for any personal or commercial project.
 However, it must be customized to fit your business and legal requirements.

----

-This README provides a starting point for users to understand how the template works, while also giving them the flexibility to modify it for their unique needs.
-Let me know if you'd like to adjust anything!